LostLuma/Luma-Mode/README.md

 Changes to survival Minecraft to turn it into a more fun experience for myself.
 This is achieved through a combination of feature forward-ports and small server-side changes.

+Luma Mode has two primary purposes for my playthrough:
+- Add some additional difficulty to Minecraft
+- Remove any non-player interactions which permanently remove blocks and/or entities

 Since I do not expect usage of this mod there are no releases or further documentation at this time.

 ## Changes